-The first Romans invited the neighboring Sabines to Rome with the intention of forcibly retaining their young women as wives.
-Romulus raised his cloak as the prearranged signal for the warriors to seize the women.
-The mother, her babies, and an old woman in the foreground were captured accidentally in the turmoil.
-The yellow armor worn by the man at the right is modeled after a Roman "lorica," which was made of leather and reproduced the anatomy of the male torso.
-The painting belonged to the maréchal de Créquy and seems to date about June 1633 to July 1634, when he was French ambassador to Rome.
+The Romans invited the neighboring Sabines with the intention of forcibly retaining their young women as wives.
+Romulus raised his cloak as the pre-arranged signal for the warriors to seize the women.
+The yellow armor worn by the man at the right is modeled after a Roman lorica, which was made of leather and reproduced the anatomy of the male torso.
+The painting belonged to the maréchal de Créquy, who was the French ambassador to Rome from June 1633 to July 1634.